galets/secure_video_share/README.md

 # Secure Video Share

-This tool was written because YouTube has a tendency to annoy me with copyright claims on my own videos because it's AIs screen all videos and grab any background music comparing it with existing databases.
+This tool was written because YouTube has a tendency to annoy me with copyright claims on my own videos because it's AIs screens all videos and grab any background music comparing it with existing databases.
 What's most anoying here is that the videos I post are unlisted, so I clearly don't want people I didn't give a link to routinely looking at them.
+This tool has essentially following objectives:

+* Enable posting of videos on common ISP infrastructure, such as S3, Backblaze, hosted web
+* Prevent provider from accessing stored videos, while allowing authorized users to view said videos inside browser
+* Support features enabling mass adoption and provide Youtube-like experience, importantly: adaptive bit rate, so that content could be comfortably viewed on mobile devices with limited bandwidth.

 # What it does